Homepage of the Drug War Philosopher, Brian Quass

 In this case of Effexor, we are clearly talking about a kind of insidious long-term physical or biochemical dependence, not just psychological dependence, and yet I insist that it is a matter of "common psychological sense" that I could get through the downsides of even this "worst of all possible" withdrawal processes with the help of drug-facilitated vacations from the side effects involved, regardless of whether those side effects were due to a physical or psychological cause, or some combination of the two.
 Of course, here is the point where the mainstream tries to shut me down by claiming that I am giving medical advice without a license, but this is philosophy, not medical advice.
 Besides, it is America's naive trust in licensed doctors that has created the invisible dystopia of our times, according to which 1 in 4 American women are dependent on Big Pharma "meds" for life.
 13 Our medically licensed doctors are collaborating with drug prohibition because they know that it guarantees them patients for life.
 Otherwise, they would be crying out loudly and clearly for the end of drug prohibition on behalf of their patient's right to heal -- on behalf of their patient's right not to BE a patient in the first place.

-The medical industry will stop at nothing to legitimize their monopoly status when it comes to mind and mood.
-They have long since convinced Americans that it is a cardinal sin to self-medicate, whereas self-medication -- i.e., taking care of one's health -- has been the most basic of human rights throughout the ages.
-14 Today they tell us that merely to talk about the positive use of outlawed substances (i.e., of the medical industry's competition) is the same as "giving medical advice," or practicing medicine without a license.
-The threat is clear: "Continue pushing back against our dominance in the mental health field and we will plump for laws that restrict your freedom of speech... and maybe even invent a new illness for the DSM called 'Improper Protest Syndrome,' diagnose you with the same, and then lock you up for your own good."
+A brief digression is called for here concerning the ruthlessly thorough way in which the medical industry seeks to enforce its monopoly when it comes to mind and mood medicine.
+The industry has long since convinced Americans that it is a cardinal sin to self-medicate; whereas self-medication -- i.e., taking care of one's health -- has always been the most basic of human rights since prehistoric times.
+14 Having long since wiped that thought from the American mind, the industry now tells us that merely to talk or write about the positive use of outlawed substances (i.e., of the medical industry's competition) is the same thing as "giving medical advice," or practicing medicine without a license.
+(This is why Mad in America will not even publish my thoughts as a med-dependent person, because I dare to say that outlawed drugs could actually help me -- something that I'm told I cannot possibly know, something that our scientists must decide for me instead on a drug-by-drug basis.)
+The medical field is profiting from my disempowerment and when I attempt to push back, I am silenced on the grounds that I am giving medical advice, silenced for a reason that implies a veiled threat, to wit: "Continue pushing back against our dominance in the mental health field and we will plump for laws that restrict your freedom of speech.
+We may even discover a new illness for the DSM called 'Improper Protest Syndrome,' diagnose you with the same, and then lock you up for your own good."

-Having thus "called out" the institutional bullies who would outlaw my very right to disagree with them, I proceed with my enumeration of the potential beneficial uses of the drugs for the purpose of fighting drugs.
+Having thus "called out" the medical industry for its sneaky manipulation of the American mindset, I proceed with my enumeration of the potential beneficial uses of drugs for the purpose of fighting drugs.

-One of endless potential protocols: The individual who encounters difficulties with a withdrawal process could inhale a large pipeful of opium and then dream their way through the next few hours that they would have otherwise spent in hell.
+The individual who encounters difficulties with a withdrawal process could inhale a large pipeful of opium and then dream their way through the next few hours that they would have otherwise spent in hell.
 They may even learn something during the process.
-As we learn through the as-yet uncensored literature of opium smokers like Poe, Crowley and Lovecraft, the drug has the miraculous ability to turn our illnesses and dispositions into metaphors.
+As we learn through the as-yet uncensored literature of opium smokers like Poe, Crowley and Lovecraft, the drug has the miraculous ability to turn our illnesses and indispositions into metaphors.
 As the latter author writes in his short story The Crawling Chaos:

 Suddenly my pain ceased, and I began to associate the pounding with an external rather than internal force...
 I fancied the pounding was that of the vast, inscrutable sea as its sinister, colossal breakers lacerated some desolate shore after a storm of titanic magnitude.
 15